inner7peace/Coding-Practice/README.md

-# This repository is for practing my coding skills by using Python.
+# This repository is for practing my coding skills.

 I will list my solutions to the problems in https://projecteuler.net.